ddadaal/vpn-as-proxy/README.md

 ## 1. Make SSH client use this proxy

+This is the recommended approach.

 We can utilize SSH client's `ProxyCommand` config to use HTTP proxy.

-Please checkout this stackoverflow question (https://stackoverflow.com/questions/19161960/connect-with-ssh-through-a-proxy).
-Replace `PROXYHOST:PROXYPORT` with the address and port of this proxy server.
-The configurations mainly include the following steps:
+With this setup, any client that uses local openssh client will be able to connect to the server through proxy, which also includes VSCode Remote SSH.

 1. Install needed programs
    - In Arch Linux the programs are `openbsd-netcat` and `connect`.
 It differs in different distributions and OSs, so please check out the stackoverflow question above.
+   - In Windows, we need `connect.exe` which is installed alongside `MinGW64`, which is installed with `Git for Windows`.
+Therefore, you may find the `connect.exe` under the `mingw64/bin` folder under git's installation path
-2. Add the following content into `~/.ssh/config`, replacing the content in <> accordingly
+2. Add the following content into `~/.ssh/config`, replacing the content in {} accordingly

 ```
 Host <The address to be connected with proxy>
-    ProxyCommand          nc -X connect -x localhost:<proxy server port in .env> %h %p
+    ProxyCommand          nc -X connect -x localhost:{proxy server port in .env} %h %p
+	# Windows user use the following path
+	# ProxyCommand {connect.exe path, quoted if necessary} -H localhost:{proxy server port in .env} %h %p
 ```

-If you encounter any error, check out other answers and comments in that stackoverflow question.
+If you encounter any error, check out other answers and comments in this stackoverflow question (https://stackoverflow.com/questions/19161960/connect-with-ssh-through-a-proxy).

-This is the recommended approach.

 ## 2. Using SSH client in this image